 About The Team

-Daniel received Bachelors of Science degrees in Aeronautical and Mechanical Engineering from the University of California, Davis in 1995.
+Daniel received Bachelors of Science degrees in Aeronautical and Mechanical Engineering from the University of California, Davis.
 He performed experimental research into the dynamic stability for an Earth re-entry capsule at The von Karman Institute for Fluid Dynamics in Brussels, and completed two years of graduate studies at the University of California, Davis.

-Neil has over 9 years direct experience in unmanned aerial vehicle (UAV) design and test, with particular focus in systems engineering, modeling and simulation, and wind tunnel testing.
+Neil has over a decade of direct experience in unmanned aircraft design and test, with particular focus in systems engineering, modeling and simulation, and mechanical design.
 Immediately prior to co-founding Vanilla Aircraft, Neil served as the Project Engineer and Propulsion IPT Lead of a turbine/electric-hybrid UAV development program which completed first flight in 2009.

 Neil received a Bachelors of Science degree in Mechanical and Aerospace Engineering from Cornell University in 2003 and a Masters of Engineering in Mechanical Engineering from Cornell University in 2004.

-Prior to co-founding Vanilla Aircraft, Jeremy served as an assembly, integration and test technician, and then as an integration and test engineer, on several unmanned aircraft development programs.
-Jeremy is experienced in the FAA unmanned aircraft system (UAS) certification process, including designing for compliance with certification requirements, and has flight time on FAA-certified UAS in the national airspace.
+Jeremy is lead for flight operations, program management and finance at Vanilla Aircraft.
+Prior to co-founding Vanilla Aircraft, Jeremy served as an assembly, integration and test engineer on several advanced unmanned aircraft development programs, and has flight time on multiple FAA-approved UAS in the national airspace.

 Jeremy received a Bachelors of Arts degree in Economics from the University of California, Davis in 2005, and received his FAA private pilot certificate in 2008.